PARTNER AND MARRIAGE LAW

 Domestic violence is a serious issue that you should not face alone.
-If you’re seeking legal protection from domestic violence in New Mexico, the attorneys at Terry & deGraauw, P.C., can help you file a domestic protective order.
+If you’re seeking legal protection from domestic violence in New Mexico, the attorneys at Terry & deGraauw, P.C., can help you file a domestic protective order, often referred to as a restraining order.
 We are certified family law specialists who can handle any issues pertaining to the protection of your family as it relates to family law cases.

 KEEPING YOUR FAMILY SAFE WITH CRIMINAL PROTECTIVE ORDERS

 Protective orders are designed to safeguard you from violence or abuse by what the court calls a “household member.”
 Despite the term, your offender does not have to live in your home, in fact, he or she could be anyone with whom you have a continual or intimate relationship.
 Domestic protective orders prohibit the offender from contacting you via phone, text or email, and from being within a certain physical distance from you.

 Our attorneys will begin by helping you file a petition for an order of protection in court.
 Typically, a Hearing Officer will then decide if you have a valid reason to be granted protection.
 A protective order can be entered for a period of one year, but extenuating circumstances can result in a longer period of time.

 Violating the protective order is a felony crime.
 If your abuser violates the order, you can call the police.
 Police may immediately arrest the offender or a judge may hold him or her in contempt of court.
 A judge may order the offender to pay a fine or serve a jail sentence.